Skip to content

 Arguments

 size - This is the only argument for epoll_create().
 It is of integer type.
 It refers to the number of file descriptors that the process wants to monitor.
-The kernel decides the size required for the epoll instance(data structure) according to the value in size.
+The kernel decides the memory required for the epoll instance(data structure) according to the value in size.
+However, the value of size is not strictly used by the kernel anymore to allocate memory for the epoll instance.
+The kernel now typically ignores this value for modern implementations as the kernel is capable of dynamically allocating space according to the requirements.
+Starting from Linux 2.6.8, the kernel no longer uses this argument, and any positive value would be accepted.

 Return value